ravi9/ov-sm-wiki/macOS.md

 * Download [GIT](https://git-scm.com/download/mac) from [this link](https://sourceforge.net/projects/git-osx-installer/files/git-2.31.0-intel-universal-mavericks.dmg/download?use_mirror=autoselect)
 * Double click on the installer to run it, and follow the steps in the installer.

 After installing Python3 and Git, you can follow the instructions in the main README to [install the notebooks](https://github.com/openvinotoolkit/openvino_notebooks).

+Note:
+* Open a new Terminal to execute the commands in the README.
-Note that in the step to create the virtual environment, you need to type `python3`.
+* In the step to create the virtual environment, type `python3`.